michal-kosinski/aws-ipv6-to-ipv4-translation/README.md

 # Minority report: the state of IPv6 on AWS
 ## Is it ready to solve your IPv4 exhaustion or overlaps problems?
-Well, it depends on whether you use managed container orchestration services like ECS or not.
+Well, it depends on whether you use managed container orchestration services like ECS/EKS or not.
 Also, it's not that easy to use if your IaC tool of choice is Terraform.
 ## The problem
 For some unbelievable reason (we're cloud-native, right?) you might end up without any free IP in your subnets.
 Or you can't assign any additional CIDRs to the VPC.
 Or you must stop using overlapping pools and assign new sets of addresses to all existing AWS resources.
 You're good to go if all your infrastructure is immutable, but still, some VPC-based resources like RDS, Amazon MQ, or ElastiCache are not so easy to move.
 Why not just use IPv6?
 It was designed to address exactly such a problem and we had dozen years to develop (cloud)infrastructure and (cloud)services to adopt it[13], right?
 ## Familiar stuff